pedaprolu/Motion-Pattern-Analysis-for-Strength-Training-Optimization/README.md

 Overview
 This repository contains the complete codebase and assets for a context-aware fitness tracking system capable of:

-Recognizing various strength training exercises
+1)Recognizing various strength training exercises 2)Counting exercise repetitions

-Counting exercise repetitions

-Identifying incorrect form during execution
+3)Identifying incorrect form during execution
 The solution utilizes data obtained from wearable sensors and incorporates machine learning to provide insights comparable to those given by a personal fitness coach.

 Features

-Exercise Classification: Automatically detects major barbell exercises including Bench Press, Deadlift, Overhead Press, Barbell Row, and Squat
+1)Exercise Classification: Automatically detects major barbell exercises including Bench Press, Deadlift, Overhead Press, Barbell Row, and Squat

-Repetition Counting: Tracks the number of reps performed during each exercise with precision

-Form Detection: Identifies common technique faults in real time to promote safe training (feature in progress)

-Practical Implementation: Developed using real-life workout sensor data from wrist-mounted Meta Motion devices
+2)Repetition Counting: Tracks the number of reps performed during each exercise with precision 3)Form Detection: Identifies common technique faults in real time to promote safe training (feature in progress) 4)Practical Implementation: Developed using real-life workout sensor data from wrist-mounted Meta Motion devices

 Acknowledgments
 This work was influenced by Dave Ebbelaar’s research, especially his paper titled "Exploring the Possibilities of Context-Aware Applications for Strength Training".
 The concepts and methodologies in this project are built upon that foundation.
 His contributions can be explored further on his GitHub profile: @daveebbelaar.

 Technologies Used

-Hardware

-Meta Motion Sensor (Wrist-Worn): Captures data from accelerometers and gyroscopes
+Meta Motion Sensor (Wrist-Worn): Captures data from accelerometers and gyroscopes Programming Language: Python

-Software

-Programming Language: Python

 Libraries:
 For data manipulation: pandas, numpy, scipy
 For model development: scikit-learn
 For visualizations: matplotlib, seaborn

-Development Tools:

-Jupyter Notebooks for experimentation

-Pickle for saving/loading preprocessed datasets
+Development Tools:Jupyter Notebooks for experimentation, Pickle for saving/loading preprocessed datasets

 Project Structure